zz-xx/ERISA-Recovery-Challenge/src/docs/source/template_reference.rst

 * **Purpose:** This is the main site-wide layout template.
 All other full-page templates extend from it.
 * **Features:**
-    * Includes the Pico CSS .
+    * Includes Pico CSS (Slate) via CDN.
     * Defines the main navigation bar, including the user's name and a logout button.
     * Contains a main content block (``{% block content %}``) that child templates populate.
     * Manages the light/dark theme toggle functionality using Alpine.js.
+    * Injects the CSRF token into all non-GET HTMX requests for security.

 Authentication
 ------------------